ajb96817/rpnlatex/README.md

 To build/run from source (not needed unless you want to change something):

   * Install npm (Node Package Manager)
-  * Clone the source code repository
+  * Clone the source code repository: git clone https://github.com/ajb96817/rpnlatex
   * Run 'npm install'
   * Run 'npm start'
   * Open the displayed server URL in a web browser